ArthurVasseur/CSharpIndroductionForUnity/README.md

 ### Interacting with keyboard

-This script print in the console "Left action pressed" when "Left" action is pressed
+This script print in the console "Left action pressed" when "Q" is pressed

 ```csharp
 public class Move : Component